Pratikshinde55/Ansible-setup-onAWS/README.md

 # Ansible-setup-onAWS

-🌟Ansible-setup on AWS cloud using ssh-key Authentication🌟
+🌟Ansible-Master and target node configuration on AWS cloud using ssh-key Authentication🌟

 About set-up: